Mortgage protection when you’re buying a home

 Protect against inflation

-You can also choose to protect your cover amount from the effects of inflation, so the lump sum won't be worth less in the future because of the rise in the cost of living.
+With Aviva, you can choose to protect your cover amount from the effects of inflation, so the lump sum won't be worth less in the future because of the rise in the cost of living.
 This means your cover amount will rise over time, and your monthly payments may increase.
-The maximum annual increase would be 15% to your premium and 10% to your cover Footnote [1].
+The maximum annual increase would be 15% to your premium and 10% to your cover.
+The cover amount increases in line with the Consumer Price Index (CPI), calculated over 12 months.
+To calculate the increase to your premium, we multiply what you pay by 1.5 and the percentage increase in CPI.
+If there’s no increase in the CPI there’s no change to your cover or premium.

 Single life or joint life